myanvoos/maas/README.md

 🚩 Updates (2025-2-06) Initial upload to arXiv [PDF](https://arxiv.org/abs/2502.04180).

-## 🤔What is MaAS?
+## 🤔 What is Agentic Supernet?

-We for the first time shift the paradigm of automated multi-agent system design from seeking a (possibly non-existent) single optimal system to optimizing a probabilistic, continuous distribution of agentic architectures, termed the **agentic supernet**.
+We *for the first time* shift the paradigm of automated multi-agent system design from seeking a (possibly non-existent) single optimal system to optimizing a probabilistic, continuous distribution of agentic architectures, termed the **agentic supernet**.

 ![MaAS](assets/MaAS.png)

-## 👋🏻Method Overview
+## 👋🏻 Method Overview

-Building on this concept, we propose **MaAS**, which dynamically samples multi-agent systems that deliver satisfactory performance and token efficiency for user queries across different domains and varying levels of difficulty.We believe that MaAS paves the way toward fully automated, self-organizing, and self-evolving collective intelligence.
+Building on this concept, we propose **MaAS**, which dynamically samples multi-agent systems that deliver satisfactory performance and token efficiency for user queries across different domains and varying levels of difficulty.
+Concretely, MaAS takes diverse and varying difficulty queries as input and leverages a controller to sample a subnetwork from the agentic supernet for each query, corresponding to a customized multi-agent system.
+After the sampled system executes the query, MaAS receives environment feedback and jointly optimizes the supernet’s parameterized distribution and agentic operators.

 ![framework](assets/framework.png)